 Did you know that Dubrovnik cruise port is just in front of the Old Town, next to Lokrum island, making it visible fully from Banje beach?

 2. Sulic Beach

-This beach is tucked in a cove near the Old Town Pile Gate, a truly hidden gem.
+This shingle beach is tucked in a cove near the Old Town Pile Gate, a truly hidden gem.
 On one side, you have the majestic Fort Lawrence (also known as King’s Landing for you Game of Thrones fans out there), and on the other, you have a regular-looking city parking lot.
 This beach is also pebbly, but it isn’t as big or as popular as Banje Beach, which can be a plus in some people’s eyes since it’s generally more peaceful.

 If you’re looking to swim, then you can either enter the water from the beach or via the paved way along the edge of the water under the cliff.
 Additionally, Sulic Beach has two beach bars, Dodo Beach Bar and Ala Mizerija, both of which are great spots for someone who’s looking to grab something to eat or have a cold drink.

-Definitelly try cliff jumping when there.
+Definitely try cliff jumping when there.